Special Shoton Festival Group Tour 2024

 After that, we will head towards Gyantse.
 On the way there, we will make a stop to see the spectacular glaciers.

-In Gyantse, we will visit the monastery and the biggest stupa.
+In Gyantse, we will visit the Pelkor Chode Monastery and Kumbum Stupa, the largest stupa in Tibet.

 Finally, we will reach Shigatse late in the evening and stay there overnight.

 Today we will be driving through towering mountain ranges, and going through several high passes and Everest viewpoints.
-We will reach tent camp near the Everest Base Camp in the evening.
+We will reach a tent camp near the Rongbuk monastery with the view on Everest in the evening.

 Depending on the weather conditions from the previous day, we might finish some of the activities that we were not able to do yesterday.
 You can hike to the Everest Base Camp or just take some photos from the tent camp.
 After breakfast, we will head back to Shigatse.